tnwoodard/bloggy-blog/README.md

-# Getting Started with Create React App
+# Getting Started with bloggy-blog

+This blog application was built with React JS, using React components, props and hooks.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts